A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-\subsection{Traditional Self-play Algorithms}
+\subsection{Traditional Self-Play Algorithms}

 Traditional self-play algorithms involve agents improving their strategies by repeatedly playing against themselves, allowing them to explore various strategies and enhance their decision-making abilities without external input.
-These algorithms can start with agents training against their most recent version, helping to identify and exploit weaknesses.
-Additionally, other approaches involve training against a set of strategies from different iterations, enabling agents to develop robust and adaptive strategies.
-In this section, we will explain how traditional self-play algorithms fit into our framework and introduce representative traditional self-play methods, ranging from simpler forms to more complex ones.
+The simplest form involves agents training against their most recent version to identify weaknesses.
+Other approaches involve training against a set of strategies from different iterations, enabling agents to develop robust and adaptive strategies.
+This section will explain how traditional self-play algorithms fit into our framework and introduce representative traditional self-play methods, ranging from simpler forms to more complex ones.